 - Becoming a Reflective Teacher (ACAS 603/RPAD 592/RPOS 613): This course is offered each fall.
 Even if you aren’t yet on the market, you should be already thinking about how you will communicate your teaching skills to busy (and sometimes grumpy) search committee members.
 For both the job market, and eventually for tenure, you will need to concisely articulate your values and strengths as a teacher and be ready to provide evidence to show that these guide your classroom practice.
 In this course, you will work with your colleagues to thoughtfully reflect on your beliefs and practices as a teacher, and work together to refine the documents that will eventually become your teaching portfolio (and serve as an initial draft of what may become your tenure portfolio!).

 The FFTDP is a long-term program (designed to be completed over 2+ years) to help graduate students develop the skills requisite for good teaching practice, prepare for the academic job market, and prepare for a successful transition to faculty careers.
 This program complements existing departmental professionalization programs that already give us some “best practices” on campus, while at the same time make it possible for students in departments that do not have such programs to prepare for the role of college or university faculty member.
 In addition to completion of the coursework listed above, participants attend workshops, sustain a six-month relationship with a mentor, perform service, and create and revise a teaching portfolio.

 Participation is open to students who have taken at least one of the courses listed above.
-The Future Faculty and Teaching Development Program Overview provides more details about the program.
-If you are interested in completing the program, please download and complete a FFTD Program Application [and email it to FutureFacultyFellow@albany.edu.
+If you would like to learn more or are interested in completing the program, please email FutureFacultyFellow@albany.edu.